hangxiong/KAMG/README.md

 INSTALLATION
 --------------
-KAMG a portable application that runs on web browsers (only IE browsers for the present version).
-It can be stared by opening the "index.html" file.
+This software replies on the ActiveX plugin of web browser for importing and exporting data.
+It therefore can only function properly on web browsers that allow the ActiveX plugin to run, typically Internet Explorer 6 to 10.
+It is ready for use by opening the "index.html" file.

 REQUIREMENTS